sonofthort/metajson/README.md

 # TODO
 Feature | Notes
 ------------- | -------------
-General testing | I have tried a very limited number of cases and there is not a unit test yet.
-I imagine there are some clever recursive scenarios that could make this explode, if not just because of infinite looping.
+General testing | I imagine there are some clever recursive scenarios that could make this explode, if not just because of infinite looping.
 General code improvements | Please provide feedback on anything you think could be improved!
 I do not claim to be a JavaScript expert.
-Argument pack expansion | forward template/function argument packs using a syntax something like "..", "..1", "..2" (the numbered versions forward beginning at Nth argument)
+Variadic support | forward template/function argument packs using a syntax something like ".." (all), "2.." (all from 2nd upto last), "..3" (all from 1st to 3rd) "2..4" (2nd, 3rd, and 4th)
+Don't go too crazy with features | confirm that sought after feature cannot be implemented easily with a dictionary

 # Answers
 It returns (1 + 2) * (5 - 3), which equals 6